Lcondren/LCondren/README.md

 # Luke Condren
 ## Personal Profile

 Currently a part-time student at ATU Galway-Mayo learning software development.
 My background is in Accounting and Finance.
+I work as a Fund Accountant.
 I have a great interest in learning about code and how computers work and I am keen to keep growing on these skills and devlop these skills further.
-My goal with coding to get an understanding of all the different types of languages such as: Python, C++,C#, etc.
+My goal with coding to get an understanding of all the different types of languages such as: VBA, Python, C++,C#, etc.

 ## Skills